kokorohakai/ccawmunity/README.md

       a key AND a string explaining how to use it as the value ie HELPLIST["$test"] = "$test - returns a String yelling at dolphin"

 To start your own instance of this server, copy config.dist.py to config.py and fill in your credentials for your bot.
+Then make sure to execute main.py